LSun0717/YOLO-v2-Pytorch/README.md

 ## Custom dataset
 1. transfer your dataset to Pascal-VOC format
 2. modify the  dataset root dirctory in voc0712.py line:28
+3. plz run the kmeans for your dataset,this version of yolo is is anchor based.so,you have to do this type shit
 ## Backbone
-- ResNet(18-152)
+- ResNet-50

 ## Neck
+- Reorg layer
-- SPP
+-

 ## Detection head
 - Convs